YasmineBB/cycle-changes-tracker/README.md

 3. Select "Create new app".

-4. Choose a unique name for your app, select your region and click "create app".
+4. Choose a unique name for your app, select your region and click "Create app".

 5. Select "Settings" and click "Reveal Config Vars".